s3rgeym/sqldump2json/README.md

 # README

-Parse SQL Dumps to JSON Objects.
-Tool for Administrators, Data Scientists and Hackers.
-The dump is not read entirely into RAM, so this utility can be used to process very huge files.
+Parsing SQL dumps into JSON objects.
+A tool for administrators, data scientists and hackers.
+The dump is not read entirely into RAM, so this utility can be used to process files of any size.
+And it can even parse corrupted dumps.

-Supported DBMS: MySQL, SQL Server, PotsgreSQL and other
+Supported DBMS: MySQL, SQL Server, PotsgreSQL and some other (not all formats).

 Installation: